inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 {% include upcoming_release.html %}

 ![Brodé](/assets/images/tutorials/tutorial-preview-images/cloth_line.jpg)
-This tutorial explains how to fill a shape with pattern repetitions using the Tiling Live Path Effect.
+This tutorial explains how to fill a shape with pattern repetitions using the Tiling Live Path Effect and Clipping

 ## Tiling
 Tiling Live Path Effect repeats a tile (a path or a group of paths) in rows and colomns, with many options to modify spacing, create offset, rotate, and add all kind of mirroring effects.